 IDP produced this information with the legal support of the Center for Constitutional Rights.
-This information is based in part on IDP monitoring of ICE community arrests in the New York City area from April 2013 through March 2022 with the support of New York University School of Law Immigrant Rights Clinic, Northern Manhattan Coalition for Immigrant Rights, Brooklyn Defender Services, the Bronx Defenders, Legal Aid Society, Neighborhood Defender Services of Harlem, Queens Law Associates, Families for Freedom, Make the Road New York and other community-based organizations.
+This information is based in part on IDP monitoring of ICE community arrests in the New York City area from April 2013 through April 2020 with the support of New York University School of Law Immigrant Rights Clinic, Northern Manhattan Coalition for Immigrant Rights, Brooklyn Defender Services, the Bronx Defenders, Legal Aid Society, Neighborhood Defender Services of Harlem, Queens Law Associates, Families for Freedom, Make the Road New York and other communitybased organizations.

-Email: KYR@immdefense.org immdefense.org/kyr
+Email: KYR@immdefense.org http://immdefense.org/ice-arrests

-Illustrations: Lau Giraudo laugiraudo.com

-Print layout support: Betania Garcia

-© Content and images IDP 2022
+Illustrations: Lau Giraudo laugiraudo.com Print layout support: Betania Garcia © Content and images IDP 2020